-For an old-school North Woods getaway, renovated cabins at nearby Mantrap Lodge (from $225) appeal to families eager to ditch the TV in favor of the beach and throwback playground.
+Renovated cabins at nearby Mantrap Lodge (from $225) appeal to families eager to ditch the TV in favor of the beach

-When it’s time to eat, try La Pasta Italian Eatery in tiny Dorset (known for its 4-year-old mayor).
+When it’s time to eat, try La Pasta Italian Eatery in tiny Dorset, the self-proclaimed Restaurant Capital of the World.

-There’s no need to travel for breakfast—Mantrap Lodge’s cabins feature full kitchens for DIY meals.
+There’s no need to travel for breakfast—Mantrap Lodge’s cabins feature full kitchens.

-Shops downtown include The Trading Post, which sells loon whistles and T-shirts.
-Wildwood Enchantment stocks handmade felted handbags and other accessories; Lazy One sells North Woods-inspired sleepwear.
-Minnesoda Fountain serves nostalgia with each sundae.
+Shops downtown include Trading Post, which sells loon calls and T-shirts.
+Wildwood Enchantment stocks handmade jewelry and other accessories; Lazy One sells North Woods-inspired sleepwear.
+Minnesoda Fountain serves '50s nostalgia with each milkshake and sundae.

-Just north of town, the classy shops in old buildings at Summerhill Farm include The Stable for decorative rugs and Carriage House for kitchen gadgets.
+Just north of town, the trendy shops in the barn and cottages at Summerhill Farm include The Stable for decorative rugs and Carriage House for kitchen gadgets.

-Each summer, Legends and Logging Days brings in world-champion lumberjacks (August 7–9, 2014).
+Each summer, Legends and Logging Days brings in traveling lumberjack shows.

-Open seasonally since 1955, the modest Rapid River Logging Camp still serves meals fit for loggers’ big appetites at communal tables; come early to tour the camp and see what life was like in early logging days.
+Open seasonally since 1955, the modest Rapid River Logging Camp still serves meals fit for loggers’ appetites at communal tables; tour the camp and see what life was like in early logging days.